minakshi17182/Matlab/README.md

 4. Plot magnitude and phase responses of Butterworth low pass filter.
 Use the equations for magnitude and phase of transfer function of filter from slides.
+5. Generate (a) shifted unit impulse δ(n−5), (b) unit step with length equal to 10, (c) decaying exponential with decaying factor ‘yy ’as discussed in
+Q. 1.
+Length of x = 100 starting from 0.